Neurobiology of stimulating

 Vagus Nerve Stimulation

-Vagus nerve stimulation is a new approach to treating neuropsychiatric diseases that uses a device sometimes referred to as a ‘neuromodulator’, due to its ability to modulate neural functions.
-With the typical vagus nerve stimulation procedure, a battery-powered device is surgically implanted in the chest wall connects to a wire wrapped around the vagus nerve in the neck, and sends micro pulses of electricity along the nerve directly into the brain.
+Vagus nerve stimulation is a new approach to treating neurological diseases that uses a device sometimes referred to as a ‘neuromodulator’, due to its ability to modulate neural functions.
+With the typical vagus nerve stimulation procedure, a battery-powered device is surgically implanted in the chest wall, connecting to a wire wrapped around the vagus nerve in the neck, sending micro pulses of electricity along the nerve directly into the brain.

 Non-invasive Vagus Nerve Stimulation

 Parasym Health have developed a device which is able to non-invasively stimulate the Vagus Nerve using an external electrode which attaches to the tragus of the left ear.
 This method has been shown to activate the same brain regions and activate vagal fibres in the same way as with invasive stimulation, now making this treatment very accessible and affordable.

 What Stage is this Treatment

 Vagus nerve stimulation therapy is US FDA approved for the adjunctive treatment of epilepsy and FDA approved for the treatment of medication-resistant depression.
 Hundreds of thousands of people have benefited from this treatment to date even though there have been high barriers such as surgery, cost (upwards of $40,000 USD), and limited geographical access.

 Treatment Mechanisms and Advantages

 This treatment mechanism takes advantage of the natural role of the vagus nerve in communicating information to the brain via electrical signals.
 This method (tVNS) avoids drug–drug interactions or systemic side effects, making it a promising new choice for accompanying or replacing pharmacological interventions.
 This treatment has also shown high long-term tolerability in patients.